MarcoDorantes/ioc/README.md

 'Mapper' as associative array, map, symbol table, hash table, or dictionary.

 ##Why do I need TypeClassMapper?
 The actual need is to properly manage the dependencies on a large-scale software design and to manage the level of technical debt of its codebase.
-The key goal is to prevent the ever increasing costs of a Big ball of mud anti-pattern.
+The key goal is to prevent the ever increasing costs of a Big ball of mud anti-pattern:

 http://www.laputan.org/mud/

 https://en.wikipedia.org/wiki/Big_ball_of_mud

 There are multiple ways to properly manage the dependencies on a large-scale software design.
 Among the preferred approaches are those that help to keep only the mandatory number of dependencies for a given design. `TypeClassMapper` tries to be one of those preferred approaches by relying on an already defined mechanism in the .NET Framework: the `System.IServiceProvider` interface.
-This way the core components in a given design do not need to add any extra dependency other than .NET Framework in order to benefit from a decoupled way between their types and their classes.
+This way the core components in a given design do not need to add any extra dependency other than .NET Framework in order to benefit from a decoupled way of mapping their requested types to their related classes.

+##How does it work?
+For example, the following `CopyProcessor` class only depends on its required abstractions and on the `System.IServiceProvider` interface.
+That is, it does not depend on concrete implementation details:

+`  public class CopyProcessor
+  {
+    private ISource source;
+    private ITarget target;
+    private ILogBook logger;
+    public CopyProcessor(IServiceProvider typemap)
+    {
+      source = (ISource)typemap.GetService(typeof(ISource));
+      target = (ITarget)typemap.GetService(typeof(ITarget));
+      logger = (ILogBook)typemap.GetService(typeof(ILogBook));
+    }
+    public void Copy()
+    {
+      int count = 0;
+      foreach (var value in source)
+      {
+        string result = target.Write(value);
+        logger.Log($"Value#{++count} from {source.Name} to {target.Name}: {result}");
+      }
+    }
+  }`